Calculate safe Pepcid doses in seconds. Enter details and get precise pediatric prescriptions—no math required.

 How to explain treatment to families

 Famotidine (Pepcid) is generally well tolerated in children.
 Side effects are typically mild, including headache, dizziness, constipation, and diarrhea.
 Rarely, allergic reactions or cardiac effects may occur.
-Below are typical side effects and guidance on monitoring:
+Below are typical side effects and guidance on monitoring: Most side effects are mild and temporary.
+Keep your child hydrated, use the medicine exactly as prescribed, and call your pediatrician for red-flag symptoms like trouble breathing, severe rash or swelling, persistent vomiting, signs of dehydration, or blood in stool.

 Common side effects of famotidine include headache (4.7%), dizziness (1.3%), constipation (1.2%), and diarrhea (1.7%).
 Serious events like QT prolongation or allergic reactions are rare.